Bong27/Dashboard-CP/README.md

   # CP-Dashboard (demo)

-  This is a code bundle for CP-Dashboard (demo).
-The original project is available at https://www.figma.com/design/8WNkI4EExqwlPh6n8UIWtz/CP-Dashboard--demo-.
+  This is a code bundle for CP-Dashboard (frontend prototype).
+  The live project is available at https://dashboard-cp-mu.vercel.app/

   ## Running the code